Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_processing.md

 ![ADF_Silver.png](../images/ADF_silver.png)

 It contains just one step - Python Databricks, configured to run a `silver.py` script, which gets deployed to DBFS (`dbfs:/FileStore/scripts/silver/silver.py`).
-The Datastacks / PySparkle package and library is deployed to DBFS, and made available to the cluster.
+The Datastacks package and library is deployed to DBFS, and made available to the cluster.